-4.2 Plan and implement programs to help improve faculty and staff recruitment, hiring, and retention in order to support a highly qualified, diverse, motivated, and satisfied workforce.
+- 4.2 Plan and implement programs to help improve faculty and staff recruitment, hiring, and retention in order to support a highly qualified, diverse, motivated, and satisfied workforce. - Number of programs that provide assistance in strengthening faculty/staff recruitment, hiring, development, and retention compared to prior year (explain differences) (MODIFIED) [Faculty and Academic Resources/Faculty Development/Vice President for University Administration]

-- Number of programs that provide assistance in strengthening faculty/staff recruitment, hiring, development, and retention compared to prior year (explain differences) (MODIFIED) [Faculty and Academic Resources/Faculty Development/Talent Acquisition] - Number of faculty and staff by race, ethnicity, and gender compared to prior year and five-year rate of retention (MODIFIED) [Institutional Research]
+The Division of Academic Affairs reported 26 new academic programs that assisted in strengthening faculty/staff recruitment, hiring, development, and retention in 2022-2023 compared to nine in 2021-2022.

+• Number of faculty and staff by race, ethnicity, and gender compared to prior year and five-year rate of retention (MODIFIED) [Institutional Research]

-In Fall 2022, the number of employees in most areas increase compared to levels in Fall 2021.
+In fall 2022, the number of employees in most areas increase compared to levels in fall 2021.
 See attached spreadsheet for more detailed breakouts and retention rates.